ckreibich/spicy/doc/autogen/types/sink.rst

     sink.
 If data has already been written when a filter is added, an error is triggered.

-.. spicy:method:: sink::connect_mime_type sink connect_mime_type False void (inout mt: bytes)
+.. spicy:method:: sink::connect_mime_type sink connect_mime_type False void (inout mt: bytes, scope: string = hilti::linker_scope())

     Connects parsing units to a sink for all parsers that support a given MIME type.
+In order for parsers to be included they should either be ``public``, or have a linker scope matching the passed ``scope``; if no ``scope`` is given all ``public`` parsers and all parsers compiled together are considered.
 All subsequent write operations to the sink will pass their data on to these parsing units.
 The MIME type may have wildcards for type or subtype, and the method will then connect units for all matching parsers.

-.. spicy:method:: sink::connect_mime_type sink connect_mime_type False void (mt: string)
+.. spicy:method:: sink::connect_mime_type sink connect_mime_type False void (mt: string, scope: string = hilti::linker_scope())

     Connects parsing units to a sink for all parsers that support a given MIME type.
+In order for parsers to be included they should either be ``public``, or have a linker scope matching the passed ``scope``; if no ``scope`` is given all ``public`` parsers and all parsers compiled together are considered.
 All subsequent write operations to the sink will pass their data on to these parsing units.
 The MIME type may have wildcards for type or subtype, and the method will then connect units for all matching parsers.

 .. spicy:method:: sink::gap sink gap False void (seq: uint<64>, len: uint<64>)